ash1m/CityZen-Protothon25/README.md

     <td>
       <h2>Citizen Type</h2>
       <p>
-        Newly moved in<br>
+        a.
+Newly moved in
-        Living in an apartment building<br>
+        b.
+Living in an apartment building
-        Living in a gated community<br>
+        c.
+Living in a gated community
+        d.
 Living in a city
 </p>
     </td>
     <td>